Banner Health

 Heart Disease and High Blood Pressure

 High blood pressure, also known as hypertension, is one of the leading causes of heart disease.
-The excess strain from high blood pressure causes coronary arteries to build up fat, cholesterol, and plaque along the artery walls.
-This buildup narrows the passage of blood through the arteries, causing blood to stop flowing to a part of your heart muscle.
-This blockage and lack of blood flow is what causes a heart attack.
+This condition places excessive strain on the arteries, leading to the buildup of fat, cholesterol and plaque along their walls.
+This buildup narrows the arteries, restricting blood flow.
+When blood flow to a part of the heart muscle is completely blocked, a heart attack occurs.

-According to the American College of Cardiology and the American Heart Association, there are four categories of blood pressure readings.
-They are based on blood pressure measurements in millimeters of mercury (mm Hg):
+According to the American College of Cardiology and the American Heart Association, blood pressure is categorized as follows (measured in millimeters of mercury, mm Hg):

-• Stage 2 hypertension: The top number is 140 mm Hg or higher or the bottom number is 90 mm Hg or higher.
+• Stage 2 hypertension: Systolic of 140 mm Hg or higher, or diastolic of 90 mm Hg or higher

 • Fatigue or confusion